-Learning how to manage your mail is a surprisingly daunting organizing task because you can't just visually organize mail, you've got to read and touch every document in order to file or discard.
-The best route to solid management is to cut down on the amount of paper coming into your home.
-Read on for how to manage mail in four steps.
+Learning how to manage your mail is a surprisingly daunting organizational task because you can't just visually organize mail; you've got to read and touch every document in order to file or discard.
+That said, the best way to start is to jump in and do it now.

 01 of 05

 Dump the Junk

-Reduce the amount of mail you receive by stopping the influx junk mail.
+Reduce the amount of mail you receive by stopping the influx of junk mail.

 02 of 05

 - If you sort on your way in the door, chances are you are not prepared to manage your mail at that time.
-You need the right tools (below) and the attention to decide how to use or discard each piece.
+You need the right tools and the attention to decide how to use or discard each piece.

-- Never touch a piece of paper more than once if you don't have too.
-This is what makes paper management so exhausting: you have to read it each time!
+- Never touch a piece of paper more than once if you don't have to.
+This is what makes paper management so exhausting: You have to read it each time!
 Wait until you're ready to manage and discard.

 03 of 05

 Have the right tools—a shredder, recycling bin, and a filing system and calendar—at hand to discard, recycle, or respond to your mail.
+This includes: